 Weeds.
 Even the name sounds ugly.
 And if allowed to spread, weeds get even uglier, competing with your lawn for water, sunlight and important nutrients.
 They’ll happily take over your pretty green turf, if you let them.
 Don’t.

 That’s where pre-emergent herbicide comes in.
 It’s your early spring weed defense.
 But with this kind of weed blocker, timing is everything.
-Let’s take a closer look at when to apply pre-emergent herbicide to your lawn as well as how it actually works.
+Let’s take a closer look at when to apply a herbicide formulation to your lawn as well as how it actually works.

 How Does Pre-Emergent Herbicide For Lawns Work?